 Cybersecurity Specialist Salary

-The average salary for a security support specialist is around $53,000 annually with the potential for growth depending on the location, the company, and the scope of the actual role.
+The median salary for a security support specialist is around $72,000 annually, with the potential for growth depending on the location, the company, and the scope of the actual role, per glassdoor.com.

 Cybersecurity Specialist Interview Questions